MatheuZSecurity/Koth-TryHackMe-Tricks/README.md

 Most koth linux machines, you can get a reverse shell, through a simple command injection, you can get an LFI, Backdoors on different ports, among others.
 I'll put the main ways to defend, The patched codes too.

-- Command Injection in Tyler Machine
+- Command Injection in Tyler Machine.

 ```
 [root@tyler betatest]# cat checkuser.php